elelouch/Sudockets/README.md

 into a costly operation.
 - The server can't open and close quickly, this is because the Maximum Segment Lifetime(MSL) which is a timeout of 2mins to get the socket up again.
-This leads to a "address already in use bind".
+This leads to an "address already in use bind" exception.